HannahvHammerstein/mangrovebackreef/README.md

-# Mangrove trees on backreefs: familiar services in peculiar places
+# Individual mangrove trees provide alternative reef fish habitat on backreefs
-### R code and data for the publication 'Mangrove trees on backreefs: familiar services in peculiar places'
+### R code and data for the publication 'Individual mangrove trees provide alternative reef fish habitat on backreefs'

 ##### [add link once manuscript has been accepted for publication]
 ##### [add doi once manuscript has been accepted for publication]